-Les Lynn is the founder and CEO of Argument-Centered Education.
-ACE is now working extensively with the Chicago Public Schools Office of Teaching and Learning, helping it “debatify” its curricular offerings to its more than 600 schools.
-ACE is also working in an intensive, school-embedded way with more than 85 teachers from 7 middle and high schools in Chicago, and has recently begun working with two charter schools and a charter network in New York City.
+Les Lynn is the founder and chief of Argument-Centered Education, which is now in its fifth school year.
+ACE is working extensively with the Chicago Public Schools Office of Teaching and Learning, helping it “debatify” its curricular offerings to its more than 600 schools.
+ACE is also working in an intensive, school-embedded way with more than 300 teachers from nine middle and high schools in and around Chicago and Northwest Indiana, and two charter schools and a charter network in New York City.

 Mr. Lynn has 24 years of experience as a leader in public education.
 In 1997 he became the founding executive director of the Chicago Debate Commission (CDC).
 Administered by the CDC, the Chicago Debate League has taught thousands of public school students to debate and has professionalized hundreds of teachers and coaches of competitive debate.
 There are now 78 schools in the CDL and about 1,500 students who participate in 34 debate tournaments and nearly 200 hours of training and professional development each school year.

 The Chicago Debate League is the largest Urban Debate League in a 19-city Urban Debate Network of which Les Lynn has been a leading architect.
 In 2002 Mr. Lynn was named founding executive director of the National Association for Urban Debate Leagues, where he developed the Urban Debate League Model that is now in use in cities across the country.
 In his work with the NAUDL, Mr. Lynn conducted professional development workshops on argument education for teachers from nine of the nation’s largest urban school districts, including New York City, Los Angeles, Detroit, Dallas, Seattle, and Memphis.
 In all, Mr. Lynn has taught and trained more than 2,500 high school and middle school educators in the use of debate and argumentation over a 20-year period.